The GoldSilver Team

 “Mr. Takagi, I'm not really interested in your computer.
 But I need the code key, because I am interested in the $640 million in negotiable bearer bonds that you have locked in your vault.
 And the computer controls the vault.” – Fictional villain Hans Gruber, Die Hard, 1988

 Just like cash in your wallet, or gold in a home safe, Bitcoin makes a tasty target for would-be thieves.
 You must keep your Bitcoin private key exactly that, private, to prevent your coins from being stolen.
 Its security is entirely your responsibility.
 And once it is lost, there is little hope to recover it, as the recipient can spend/sell it just as easily as you could.

 Long before the age of computers, when companies issued bonds or stocks, they were bearer instruments.
-You showed up at the right place with your bond in hand, the issuer checked to ensure it wasn’t counterfeit, stamped the certificate as paid and checked off the same on their own book, then paid you the interest.
-Hence why Hans Gruber wanted those bonds bad enough to hold those people hostage for hours at gunpoint: He could show up and collect the cash, no questions asked.
+You showed up at the right place with your bond in hand, the issuer checked to ensure it wasn’t counterfeit, stamped the certificate as paid, checked off the same on their own book and paid you the interest.
+This is why Hans Gruber wanted those bonds bad enough to hold those people hostage for hours at gunpoint: He could show up and collect the cash with no questions asked.

 The clearinghouses could record when items changed hands, when interest was paid, etc., all without the certificate ever leaving the safety of the ultra-secure vault.
 Then computers came along and the DTCC morphed with them into an almost purely digital firm with the same purpose of updating ownership and debt records without the need to physically transfer bearer instruments.

 In a way, Bitcoin takes us back to those times.
 As a pure bearer instrument, if a thief gets hold of your coins, you’ll likely never get them back.
 For this same reason, most people keep their money in a bank, or their gold in vault storage.
 It’s safely held by professionals and easy to transfer electronically.